20s and 30s Yosemite Highlights: Half Dome and Cloud's Rest, California

 Seeking the very best of Yosemite without a lot of time to spare?
 Take advantage of the Labor Day weekend on this whirlwind Yosemite highlights trip.
 We'll witness stunning wilderness panoramas from the face of 4,500-foot Clouds Rest and hopefully have an opportunity to ascend Half Dome.
 Enjoy delicious vegetarian-friendly meals and scenic lakeside camping on this must-do trip.
 This trip is specifically run for 20- and 30-year-olds, with the intention of engaging more young people in the wilderness.
 Trip discounts may be available.

 Day 1: The trip begins at 5 p.m. at the Tuolumne Meadows campground.
 Campsites will be reserved and we'll have a group potluck.
 The trip leaders will check everyone’s gear, go over trip routes and details, and distribute commissary, so a 5 p.m. arrival is a must.
 Details on the campground will be provided at a later date.

 Day 4: We ascend Clouds Rest, one of the most famed locations in the Sierra Nevada.
 We’ll get an early start and have lunch near the top, before descending toward Little Yosemite Valley and Sunrise Creek.
 Mileage: ~8.5 miles.

-Day 5: This is our layover day, and our opportunity (conditions and group progress permitting) to climb Half Dome, another great titan of Yosemite.
+Day 5: This is our layover day, and an opportunity for six participants and one of the leaders to climb Half Dome, another great titan of Yosemite.
+Our permit restricts the Half Dome climb to seven and it is also dependent upon conditions and group progress.
 From the top, we’ll peer down to Yosemite Valley below.
 It’s a view so grand it’s easy to imagine the giant glacier that once carved out the valley, and entire houses below look like tiny specks of brown.
+For those who don't climb Half Dome, there are other opportunities for exploring or relaxing on the layover day.

 Day 6: We’ll break camp on our final day, heading out to Tenaya Lake, where we’ll catch the Tuolumne Meadows shuttle back to the Cathedral Lakes Trailhead and our cars.
 Along the way, we'll reminisce about some of the most gorgeous places in the Sierra -- places on every wilderness explorer's bucket list, places that we’ve just summited.
 Mileage: ~8 miles.